hendellcosta/NLW-Return-Impulse/README.md

 ## 🚀 Project
-Um Component Widget para feedback que pode ser utilizado em qualquer site.
-A Feedback Widget to use in websites.
+A Feedback Widget to use in any website.

 ## 🔧 Technologies